NethServer/docs/administrator-manual/en/base_system.rst

 * networks must be physically separated (multiple networks can't be connected to the same switch/hub)
 * networks must be logically separated: each network must have different addresses
-* private networks, like LANs, must follow address's convention from RFC1918 document.
+* private networks, like LANs, must follow address's convention from RFC1918 document See :ref:`RFC1918-section`
-  See :ref:`RFC1918-section`

 .. index:: zone, role